t-minini/concert-database/README.md

 ## **About the project**

-We came up with the idea of creating a personal Concert Database inspired by our passion for music and live concerts.
+For the Project #2 at Ironhack Web Development Bootcamp, we came up with the idea of creating a personal Concert Database inspired by our passion for music and live concerts.
 The goal it’s to keep a track of the concerts we have been, with a few information as, Tour name, Artist, year and so on.

 ## Tools Used